Combinatorial aspects of exceptional sequences on (rational) surfaces: The global picture

 \begin{corollary} Let $\sh{E}_1, \dots, \sh{E}_n$ and $\sh{Z}_1, \dots, \sh{Z}_t$, $\sh{F}_1, \dots, \sh{F}_{n - t}$ be numerically exceptional sequences as in Corollary \ref{algorithm}.
 Then either $t = n - 3$ and $f_1, f_2, f_3$ satisfy the Markov equation of \ref{p2example} or $t = n - 4$ and the $\sh{F}_i$ are objects of ranks $\pm 1$.
 In particular, any exceptional sequence can by mutation be transformed into an exceptional sequence consisting only of objects of ranks $\pm 1$ and $0$. \end{corollary}

-\begin{proof} The assertions follow from the proof of Proposition \ref{winding} and the elementary observation that for $n - t > 4$ our exceptional sequence always contains a convex pair $\sh{E}_i, \sh{E}_{i + 1}$ with $c_1(\sh{E}_i, \sh{E}_{i + 1})^2 < 0$.
+\begin{proof} The assertions follow from Proposition \ref{winding} and the elementary observation that a fan of a complete toric surface with at least $5$ rays always contains a configuration of adjacent primitive vectors, $k_1, k_2, k_3$, say, with $\det(k_3, k_1) < 0$ and which are convex in the sense of definition \ref{convexpictures}.
 Hence, the procedure of Corollary \ref{algorithm} always results in an exceptional sequence with $n - t \leq 4$.
-Then we can conclude as in the last part of \ref{nequals4}. \end{proof}
+Then as in the last part of \ref{nequals4}, if $n - t = 4$ then by Proposition \ref{hirzebruchnodefects} we know that the $\sh{F}_i$ have ranks $\pm 1$.
+If $n - t = 3$, the $\sh{F}_i$ might have ranks different from $\pm 1$, but as in the case of $\mathbb{P}^2$ we can conclude that by further mutation we can transform the sequence to $\sh{Z}_1, \dots \sh{Z}_{n - 3}, \sh{F}_1', \sh{F}_2', \sh{F}_3'$ with $\rk \sh{F}_i' = \pm 1$ for $i = 1, 2, 3$. \end{proof}